 The first feature from horror stalwart Guillermo del Toro is a bloody curio on the dangers of eternal life.
 An alchemist invents a mechanism to prolong existence, at the cost of an insatiable need for blood.
 Centuries later, an inquisitive antiquer discovers the gadget and begins to undergo a heinous transformation.

-Many of del Toro’s fingerprints are clearly visible, like his fascination with biomechanical body horror and a general squeamishness.
+Many of del Toro’s fingerprints are clearly visible in this ‘90s movie, like his fascination with biomechanical body horror and a general squeamishness.
 So too is a real human warmth and longing, nascent but very much present.

 Tony Scott’s vampiric love triangle featuring David Bowie and Catherine Deneuve as immortal bloodsuckers who entrance Susan Sarandon shows remarkable restraint in not succumbing to total eroticism.
 Bowie plays a French cellist from the 18th century, John, a suitor converted by Miriam (Deneuve), now living with her in New York City.
 When he stops sleeping, he sees a specialist, Sarah (Sarandon), and eventually, the three become knotted.